raspiblitz/raspiblitz/WORKSHOP.md

 ## Basic Setup

 Connect everybody's laptop to the same local network the RaspiBlitzes are connected to.
-Be prepared to explain how to open a terminal—Windows' users especially need some help here (see README on this).
+Be prepared to explain how to open a terminal - Windows' users especially need some help here (see README on this).

 Then everybody is SSHing into the RaspiBlitz and is following the setup dialog.
 Hand out paper and pens for people to write down their passwords and wallet seeds.

 ## Waiting Time

-After the lightning wallet setup comes the longest waiting time during the workshop—around 30 min. when you have a presynced ready-2-go or up to 1 hour for the other scenarios.
+After the lightning wallet setup comes the longest waiting time during the workshop - around 30 min. when you have a presynced ready-2-go or up to 1 hour for the other scenarios.
 It's the time when the node is syncing up the blockchain and LND is scanning.
-If you see someone's blockchain progress under 97%, something is wrong—possibly the HDD was not correctly prepared or the blockchain data is way to old to finish during workshop time.
+If you see someone's blockchain progress under 97%, something is wrong - possibly the HDD was not correctly prepared or the blockchain data is way to old to finish during workshop time.

 Use this time for a more in-depth educational segment on lightning in general.
 This time can also be used to demo with one RaspiBlitz that is already on clean-setup (you prepared before the workshop) how the funding, setting up channels and the other features of the RaspiBlitz work.
 That way people see what are the next steps once their node is ready and even if your workshop time is over by then they can know the next steps to do at home.